Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Experiments

+These trends can be seen in \cref{tab:systems}, which shows that \emph{Ours} substantially improves simulation quality.
+We also observe a modest reduction in \emph{iid} sampling performance, reflecting a tradeoff between generative fidelity and consistency, goverened by the regularization strength~$\regstrength$.
+Larger values promote stronger alignment between sampling and simulation but may slightly degrade \emph{iid} sampling accuracy.

+\textbf{Noisy simulation.} \emph{Two For One} improves consistency by evaluating the model at a larger diffusion time $\t \gg 0$ during simulation, which introduces substantial noise that degrades structural fidelity.
+While \emph{iid} sampling remains unaffected, simulations exhibit pronounced deviations, as seen for Chignolin in \cref{fig:systems}.
+For alanine dipeptide, the free energy surface obtained with \emph{Two For One} appears reasonable, but because the method relies on \enquote{noisy} forces, the observables are also affected by this noise.
+For instance, bond-length distributions will be incorrect, as depicted in \cref{fig:aldp-cn-bond}.

+\textbf{Dynamics.} A key advantage of a \emph{consistent} energy-based diffusion model is that it provides access not only to generative diffusion sampling but also to a physically meaningful energy function usable for downstream tasks such as \gls{MD} simulation.
+As such, we can recover kinetic information and temporal behavior, as studied in \cref{fig:bba-dynamics} for BBA, which is not accessible with classical diffusion sampling.
+Additional analysis of the dynamics, such as transition probabilities between states and the corresponding results for Chignolin, is provided in \cref{appx:protein-dynamics}.

+\textbf{Force matching.} \gls{CG} models are typically trained using force matching rather than diffusion-based objectives.
+In \cref{appx:force-matching-comparison}, we benchmark our method against recent force-matching approaches for alanine dipeptide.
+Although these baselines often rely on explicit physical priors and force labels, our diffusion-based model achieves ensembles that more closely match the reference distribution.

-\subsection{Transferability Across Dipeptides (two amino acids)}
+\subsection{Transferability Across Dipeptides (Two Amino Acids)}

-\textbf{Dataset.} We use the dataset introduced by \cite{klein2023timewarp} that consists of 49k samples from implicit solvent simulation of $1\mu s$ for all 400 dipeptides (i.e., all possible combinations of the standard 20 amino acids).
-We have coarse-grained the dipeptides and kept the atoms [N, CA, CB, C, O] for each amino acid, which is a common coarse-grained resolution \citep{charron2023navigating}.
-With this coarse-graining scheme, up to 10 atoms are retained per molecule, as seen in \cref{fig:minipeptide-inference} (a).
-In total, we simulate $30ns$ for each dipeptide starting from 10 random conformations and a timestep of $0.5fs$.
+\textbf{Dataset.} We use the dataset introduced by \citet{klein2023timewarp}, which contains 49k samples from implicit-solvent simulations of $1\,\mathrm{\mu s}$ covering all possible combinations of the 20 standard amino acids.
+From these, we use 175 dipeptides for training.
+Each dipeptide is coarse-grained by retaining the atoms [N, CA, CB, C, O] for each amino acid, a common \gls{CG} resolution \citep{charron2025navigating}.
+With this, up to 10 atoms are retained per molecule, as seen in \cref{fig:minipeptide-inference} (a).
+For \emph{iid} sampling, we draw 49k independent samples, while for \emph{sim} we perform $30\,\mathrm{ns}$ of Langevin simulation per dipeptide, initialized from 10 random conformations with a timestep of $0.5\,\mathrm{fs}$ downsampled to 49k frames.

-\textbf{Overdispersion.} By inspecting the free energy in \cref{fig:minipeptide-inference} (b), we can observe that, again, all models are capable of learning to produce independent samples that resemble the reference distribution.
-The samples produced by \emph{Transferable \gls{BG}} contain more noise and also sample some unlikely states.
-While this does not produce statistically significant differences in \cref{tab:minipeptide-ac-metrics}, it produces a higher mean with a similar variance than other methods.
-Further, note that this model does not support simulation.